Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Attack Experiments

 \subsection{Comparison}

 Since BASAR is the very first black-box adversarial attack method on skeletal motions, there is no baseline for comparison.
 So we employ methods that are closet to our approach as baselines.
-The first is SMART \cite{wang_understanding_2021} which is a white-box approach.
-Although it can deliver a black-box attack, it needs a surrogate model.
-According to their work, we choose HRNN \cite{Du:2015:HRN} and 2SAGCN \cite{Shi_2019_CVPR} as the surrogate models.
-The second baseline is MTS \cite{harford2020adversarial} which is a black-box method but only on general time-series.
+Although SMART~\cite{wang_understanding_2021} is designed for white-box attack, it can also be used as transfer-based attack via requiring surrogate models.
+We hence employ it as a baseline and choose HRNN \cite{Du:2015:HRN} and 2SA-GCN \cite{Shi_2019_CVPR} as the surrogate models.
+The second baseline is MTS \cite{karim_adversarial_2020} which is a black-box method but only on general time-series.
 It is the most similar method to BASAR but does not model the data manifold.
 Another baseline is BA \cite{drendel_decisionaa_2018}, a decision-boundary based attack designed for images.
-We choose HDM05 and NTU for comparisons.
-For each comparison, we randomly select 1200 and 490 motions from NTU and HDM05.
+We choose HDM05, NTU 60 and Skeletics 152 for comparisons.
 Since MTS is not designed for untargeted attack, we only compare BASAR with it on the targeted attack.

 Table~\ref{tab:comparison1} lists the success rates of all methods.
 BASAR performs the best and often by big margins.
-In the targeted attack, the highest among the baseline methods is merely 30.31\% which is achieved by SMART on HDM05/MSG3D.
-BASAR achieves 100\%.
+In the targeted attack, the highest attack success rate among the baseline methods is merely 30.3\% on HDM05, 12.9\% on NTU and 4.7\% on Skeletics-152 while BASAR achieves 100\%.
 In the untargeted attack, the baseline methods achieve higher performances but still worse than BASAR.
-SMART achieves as high as 99.33\% on NTU/MSG3D.
+SMART achieves as high as 99.33\% on NTU/MS-G3D.
 However, its performance is not reliable as it highly depends on the chosen surrogate model, which is consistent with \cite{wang_understanding_2021}.
 In addition, we further look into the results and find that SMART's results are inconsistent.
 When the attack is transferred, the result labels are often different from the labels obtained during the attack.